Venezuela orders arrest of new Citgo board member named by opposition

 Saab criticized the decision in U.S. courts allowing Guaidó allies to represent Venezuela in those cases, arguing the government was denied the right to adequate defense.

 Saab also announced charges against Andres Yrigoyen, who he said had been named chair of Citgo’s board.
-Citgo has not announce that designation.
+Citgo has not announced that designation, and Yrigoyen told Reuters he had not accepted the role.

 Citgo announced last September that board chair Luisa Palacios would step down, the first in a string of high-level departures.